-Over the next few years, several of our products' patents will expire.
-Draxxin, containing the active ingredient tulathromycin, is covered by formulation patents in the U.S., Europe, Canada, Australia and other key markets, with terms that expire between November 2020 and February 2021 in the U.S., Europe, Canada and Australia.
-The active ingredient tulathromycin is protected in Japan until 2023.
-Generic tulathromycin products are marketed in certain countries including Colombia, Vietnam, Belarus, Russia, Poland and Croatia.
-Marketing authorizations for generic tulathromycin products have been granted in Europe and Australia.
-There are pending marketing authorizations for generic tulathromycin products in Australia and additional authorizations may be granted in various markets in the future.
-At this time, market entry by generic tulathromycin products in the U.S. is not anticipated before February 2021.
-Several patents covering the ceftiofur antibiotic product line (Excede) began expiring in the U.S. in 2015.
+Over the next several years, several of our products' patents will expire.
+The active ingredient of Draxin, tulathromycin, is covered by both compound and formulation patents in the United States, Europe, Canada, Australia and other key markets, with terms that expire between May 2019 and January 2021 in the United States, between November 2018 and November 2020 in Europe, and between May 2018 and November 2020 in Canada and Australia.
+Generic tulathromycin products are marketed in countries such as Columbia, Vietnam, Belarus and Russia.
+Recently marketing authorizations were granted in Europe and there is a pending marketing authorization in Australia.
+At this time, market entry by generic versions in the U.S. are not anticipated before January 2021.
+Several patents covering the ceftiofur antibiotic product line (Excede) began expiring in the United States in 2015.
 However, various formulation and use patents relevant to the product line extend through to 2024.
-A generic version of Excede has entered the market in Mexico.
-At this time, the market entry of a generic version of Excede in the U.S. is not anticipated before 2024.
-The compound patent for selamectin, the active ingredient in our parasiticides Revolution and Stronghold, expired in 2014.
-Formulation patents covering these products expired in important markets in 2019.
-Generic versions of selamectin are now marketed in markets including Europe, Australia and Canada.
-A generic version of selamectin received marketing approval in the U.S. in November 2019.
-Draxxin, Revolution/Stronghold, and the ceftiofur product line contributed approximately 16% of our revenue in 2019.
+A generic version of Excede has recently entered the swine market in Mexico.
+At this time, the market entry of a generic version of Excede in the U.S. before November 2019.
+Generic versions of selamectin are now authorized in Europe, Australia and South Korea.
+The market entry of a generic version of selamectin is not anticipated before Jonawa and Revolution/Stronghold, contributed approximately 18% of our revenue in 2018.
 In addition, the patent for the active ingredient of Convenia® has expired, however, there are formulation patents relevant to the product line which expire between November 2022 and October 2023.
-The patent for the active ingredient of Cerenia has expired; however, there are formulation patents relevant to the product line which expire between May 2020 and January 2027.
-A generic version of Cerenia has been registered in Europe and is marketed in the European Union, and there is a pending registration in Canada.
-At this time, there is no indication of market entry of a generic version of Cerenia in the U.S. There are pending registrations for generic versions of ProHeart 12 in Australia.
-The formulation patent covering ProHeart 12 expired in the U.S. in 2019, but expires in Australia, Canada and Japan in October 2021.
-Zoetis typically enforces its patents whenever appropriate both within and outside the U.S., including by filing infringement claims against other parties.
+The patent for the active ingredient of Cerenia has expired, however, there are formulation patents relevant to the product line which expire between November 2022 and October 2023.
+The patent for the active ingredient of Cerenia has expired, however, there are formulation patents relevant to the product line which expire between Nay 2020 and January 2027.
+A generic version of Cerenia has expired, however, there are formulation patents relev